 Hello, I am Carlota Parés-Morlans.
-I am currently a research assistant at Stanford University advised by Professor Jeannette Bohg in the IPRL lab.
+I am a CS PhD student at Stanford University advised by Professor Jeannette Bohg in the IPRL lab.
 My research interests lie broadly in robotics, computer vision, and multi-modal sensing.

 I recently graduated from Stanford University with a MS in Electrical Engineering supported by a “La Caixa” Fellowship.
 I received the Dean's Graduate Student Advisory Council Exceptional Master's Student Award, which recognizes students' academic excellence, intellectual achievement, and remarkable contribution to the Stanford community and beyond.